Not too long ago, I reread my copy of They Like Jesus, but Not the Church by Dan Kimball (2007).

 What he states may seem obvious now, as many others have followed in Kimball’s footsteps.
 I need not spend a lot of time here.

-He’s quite brutally honest about how the church has failed to stay connected with the culture.
+He is brutally honest about how the church has failed to stay connected with the culture.
 The message may not have failed, but we are failing in our method.

 Part 2 of They Like Jesus

-This 6 chapter section reflects hundreds of personal conversations that Kimball has had, and many of the same things that Barna’s statistical research revealed in unChristian.
+This 6-chapter section reflects hundreds of personal conversations that Kimball has had, and many of the same things that Barna’s statistical research revealed in unChristian.

 A list of non-Christian perceptions of the church addressed in this book are as follows (taken directly from the table of contents):